 8. We can decide not to react hatefully when people disagree with us

 Do What Jesus Did

 Here’s a summary of the life of Jesus from the Bible –

 “Jesus arrived from Nazareth, given power and authority by God with the Holy Spirit, ready for action.
 He went through the country helping people and healing everyone who was beaten down by the Devil.
 He was able to do all this because God was with him.”Acts 10.38, The Bible

 The only people that Jesus was harsh on were those who were in power and authority and tried to abuse their power by pushing people down, robbing people, hurting people and trying to make themselves look good and to keep themselves in power.
 It was all about them and not about helping others.

 Christians believe that only Jesus has the power to really change your life for good.
 Why?
 Because everything else in the world tells us that we can control our life or that we should do certain things to make everything better.
 And this can be helpful.
 But Christians believe that it’s not the outside bit of us that needs help, it’s our heart and mind – it’s what goes on inside us that is the problem.
 Christians believe that Jesus changes us from the inside and then this reflects what we do on the outside.
 The Christian life is one of helping others, serving others and loving others.

 Whatever you believe, what kind of person will you be?

 Someone who goes around doing good or someone who goes around doing nasty things?

-It's like a wall - will you be someone who helps build the wall?
-Or someone who smashes down the wall?
+It’s like a wall – will you be someone who helps build the wall?
+Or someone who smashes down the walls of hate?